Nora Niland: Niland Collection

 The Niland Collection is the name of Sligo's Municipal Art Collection.
 Named after Niland, who began the collection in the 1950s, it has since grown to over 300 works and is cared for by, and displayed at, The Model in Sligo, Ireland.
 The collection was begun by Niland when she borrowed five works by Jack Butler Yeats to exhibit for the duration of the first Yeats Summer School in 1959.
 She built the collection over the years, with "vision, energy, forceful diplomacy, and abounding love of Sligo", and often with donations.

-In 1998, on the tenth anniversary of her death, the gallery was renamed in her honor (though this decision was criticized) and moved to what had been the Model School on the Mall, Sligo.
-In 2023, there was a exhibit titled "Nora Niland: A Collector's Eye" held at the gallery.
+In 1998, on the tenth anniversary of her death, the gallery was moved to what had been the Model School on the Mall, Sligo and renamed in her honour as ‘The Model and Niland Gallery’.
+In 2009 it was renamed again to ‘The Model: Home of the Niland Collection’ (though this decision was criticized).
+In 2023, there was an exhibit titled "Nora Niland: A Collector's Eye" held at the gallery.
 The 2023 exhibit included a new portrait of Niland.
 The Yeats Society Sligo hosts an annual Nora Niland Lecture.